 No matter what style of yoga you choose to pursue, yoga is ultimately about slowing down and calming the nervous system.
 Therefore, avoid rushing and stressing yourself out by being late.
 We open the Studio 20 minutes before the start time, so take advantage of a few extra minutes to learn the lay of the land, sign-in, and get yourself settled in.
 Class size is limited and on-line registration is required for all classes.
 Be sure to register to guarantee your spot!
 Make it a habit to arrive early.
-Nothing disrupts a class mood like the late comer.

 In order to keep our Studio clean, please leave your shoes on the racks provided on the stairwell landing outside of the Studio.

 Although Crystal Tree Yoga provides yoga mats for use, they are primarily for new students.
 We recommend, for your own personal hygiene, that you purchase your own mat.
 Owning your own mat is a commitment to your practice.
 All other props that may be used (depending on the class) such as blocks, straps, blankets and bolsters are provided.

 Bring your yoga mat, water, and a small towel (if you plan on sweating).
 That's all you need.

 An important piece of etiquette is that you do not bring your cell phone to your mat in class.
 If you bring your technology to the Studio, we ask that you turn it off and place it in the cubbies we have assigned for your personal items.
 Your practice is a time to unplug and disconnect from technology.

 Unroll Your Mat and Get Some Props

 Speak softly out of respect to all those in the Studio.
 The few minutes before class are ideal for a short meditation and for setting an intention.